Tortellini in Brodo

 Refrigerate overnight.

-To make tortellini:
+To make the tortellini:

-Roll out dough with rolling pin.
+Roll out the pasta dough with rolling pin.
+Cut into 1-1/2 inch squares.

-Add tiny ball of filling.
+Add a tiny ball of filling.
 (Figure 1)

+Brush around each square of dough with a little water.
 Fold the dough in half, encasing the filling, to form a triangle.
+Press edges together firmly to seal.
+(Figure 2)

 Using your thumb, press the middle bottom edge of the triangle up toward the point.
 (Figure 3)